csunkin/mllab/content/project/of-psychometric-psfms/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---

 This project aims to collect validity and reliability evidence for the Pictorial Scale of Fundamental Movement Skill – PSFMS.

-For more information on this project [click here](https://figshare.com/projects/Development_and_psychometric_evaluation_of_the_PSFMS/136496)